An5human/RideShare/README.md

 ## Acknowledgments

-I would like to thank PES Unviersity Computer Science Deptartment to present me with the opportunity to work on this project.
-This was a great learning experince.
+We would like to thank PES University's Computer Science Deptartment for presenting us with the opportunity to work on this project.
+This was a great learning experience for all of us.